 Small scale mining reforms

-The MOLA Act modifies the mining claim tenure framework under the Mineral Resources Act 1989 to allow mining claims up to 20 hectares in size to be granted to eligible opal and gemstone miners.
+The MOLA Act modified the mining claim tenure framework under the Mineral Resources Act 1989 to allow mining claims up to 20 hectares in size to be granted to eligible opal and gemstone miners.
 This will allow miners on mining lease tenures to apply to the Department of Natural Resources and Mines to convert their mining leases to one (or if necessary, two) mining claims.
 If granted, the operator may be eligible to have their environmental authority cancelled.
 More information can be found on the Department of Natural Resources and Mines website.

-Further information on the changes for small scale miners is available in the updated frequently asked questions.
+Further information on the changes for small scale mining activities is available in the frequently asked questions.